 The processor defined in this module does not generate the Go potentials.
 Instead, they the potential is generated by a third party program.
 The third party program generate the interaction matrix for the Go potentials, and the exclusions as ITP files to be included in the right place in the protein ITP file.
 The processor adds an include statement at the end of the [exclusions] section.
 Would the third party program need the addition of other include statements, they can be added by adjusting the sections argument of the processor.
 To incorporate the include statements, the processor adds the required lines in the "post_section_lines" meta attribute of the molecules.
 This meta attribute is read by vermouth.gmx.itp.write_molecule_itp().
-The include files are called "<moltput colors are called processor and the processor adds the required lines in the "post_section_lines" meta attribute of the molecules.
-This meta attribute is read by vermouth.gmx.itp.write_molecule_itp().
-The include files are called "<moltput colors are called processor.
-The processor adds the required lines in the "post_section_lines" meta attribute of the molecules.
-The include files are called "<moltput colors are called processor.
-The processor adds the required lines in the "post_section_lines" meta attribute of the molecules.
-The include files are called "<moltput colors are called "the processor adds the required lines in the "post_section_lines" meta attribute of the molecules.
+The include files are called "<moltput colors are called colors and colors are called attribute in the processor.
+VirtGoSite.itp".